Score-Driven Exponential Random Graphs: A New Class of Time-Varying Parameter Models for Dynamical Networks: Introduction

-To the best of our knowledge, an ERGM with score-driven time-varying parameters has never been considered before.
-Nevertheless, we are by no means the first to discuss models for time-varying networks, for a review of latent space dynamical network models, see for example \citep{kim2018review}.
-Moreover, extensions of the ERGM framework for the description of dynamical networks exist in the literature.
+We are by no means the first to discuss models for temporal networks.
+For a review of latent space temporal network models, one can refer to Ref.~\onlinecite{kim2018review} Extensions of the ERGM framework for the description of temporal networks exist in the literature.
 Two are the main streams.
-The first one was pioneered by \cite{robins2001random} and subsequently discussed in detail in \cite{hanneke2010discrete} and \cite{cranmer2011inferential} and is known as TERGM.
-This approach builds on the ERGM, but allows the network statistics defining the probability at time $t$ to depend on current and previous networks up to time $t-K$.
+The first one, termed TERGM, was pioneered in Ref.~\onlinecite{robins2001random} and further explored in Refs.~\onlinecite{hanneke2010discrete,cranmer2011inferential,krivitsky2014separable}.
+This approach builds on the ERGM but allows the network statistics to define the probability at time $t$ to depend on current and previous networks up to time $t-K$.
 This $K$-step Markov assumption is a defining feature of the TERGMs.
-A TERGM describes a \textit{stationary} dynamics via the following dependencies among the links

-A second approach, more related with our work, allows for the parameters of the ERGM to be time-varying.
-A notable example of this approach is the Varying-Coefficient-ERGM (VCERGM) proposed in \cite{lee2017varying}.
-There, the authors combine the varying-coefficient models' formalism \citep[see][for a review]{fan2008statistical} with ERGM to take into account the possibility of the ERGM parameters to be smoothly time-varying.
-The approach of VCERGM is different from ours in several respects.
-First, to infer parameter time-variation at time $t$, it uses all the available observations, including those from future times $t^\prime > t$.
-Thus, it is a smoother and not a filter, in time series jargon.
-Second, as a consequence, it cannot generate sequences of time-evolving networks.
-At variance, our approach can be used as a filter, as a DGP for time-varying networks, when Monte Carlo scenarios are required, and, following~\cite{buccheri_etal2018smoother}, can be extended as a smoother.
+A second approach allows for the parameters of the ERGM to be time-varying.
+A notable example is the Varying-Coefficient-ERGM~\cite{lee2020varying}, allowing for smooth parameter time variation.
+The approach differs from ours in several respects.
+Specifically, to infer parameter time-variation at time $t$, it uses all the available observations, including those from future times $t^\prime > t$~\footnote{In time series jargon, it is a smoother and not a filter.}.
+Consequently, it cannot be used to draw causal sequences of time-evolving networks.
+A related but different approach \cite{mazzarisi2020dynamic} considers the possibility of a random evolution of node-specific parameters.
+As a crucial difference with the SD-ERGM, the parameter evolution is driven by an exogenous source of randomness.
+Following the language of Ref.~\onlinecite{cox1981statistical}, the approach is \textit{parameter driven}, while we consider an \textit{observation driven} dynamics.
+Finally, it is important to mention that the social science literature has considered alternative frameworks for modeling temporal networks.
+Notable examples are the Stochastic Actor Oriented model~\cite{snijders1996stochastic} and the Relational Event Model~\cite{butts20084}.
+For an overview of contributions, we refer to the literature therein.